MuruC/MuruC.github.io/_posts/2021-10-01-Dispatch-it.md

 </pre>

 ## Wrote and refine. the main structure of the game, improving team's working efficiency.
 <p>· Made a Time Manager to replace coroutine.
-The Time Manager includes unloop delayed event method and loop real time event method.</p>
+The Time Manager includes unloop delayed event interface and loop real time event interface.</p>
 <p>· Made public enumeration and dictionary.
 So that other programmer and designer didn't need to memorize the plug index;</p>
-<p>· Made Sound Manager with overriden methods.</p>
+<p>· Made Sound Manager with overriden interfaces.</p>

 <pre>
 <code>